Table of Contents

 Life insurance is an important part of financial planning, especially when your job often requires you to put your life on the line.
-Thankfully, military members have access to inexpensive life insurance through the Servicemembers Group Life Insurance program, or SGLI.
-The SGLI is a low-cost life insurance program available to military members.
+Thankfully, military members have access to inexpensive life insurance through the Servicemembers Group Life Insurance program or SGLI.
+SGLI is a low-cost life insurance program available to military members.
 Family members are also eligible for coverage under the Family Servicemembers’ Group Life Insurance (FSGLI), (rates vary by age for FSGLI participants).

-Current SGLI Rates Effective July 1, 2014
+Current SGLI Rates

 Here are the Servicemembers’ Group Life Insurance premiums: